Our Lady Star of the Sea (Dollymount)

 It’s about a 2km walk from the Wooden Bridge to Our Lady of the Sea

 North Bull Island in a bird sanctuary, Ireland’s first, species such as Brent geese, waders and ducks are attracted by sand dunes,salt marsh and tidal mudflats.
-You can enjoy many circuits here if your up for it try the 12k one.
+You can enjoy many circuits here if you are up for it try the 12k one.

 Realt Na Mara